severalnines/docs/user-guide/dashboard.rst

 * **Advanced Options**
 	- Click on this to open set of advanced options for this particular node in this shard:
-		- Add slave delay - Specify the amount of delayed slave in miliseconds format.
+		- Add slave delay - Specify the amount of delayed slave in milliseconds format.
 		- Act as an arbiter - Toggle to 'Yes' if the node is arbiter node.
 Otherwise, choose 'No'.

 * **Add Another Shard**